patkeav/hs-backend-coding-challenge/README.md

 ## Considerations
 We are looking for strong API methodologies.
 Consider edge cases and writing tests, as needed.
-It’s okay to cut corners and “hardcode” things, just be prepared to answer questions about this in a follow up discussion .
+It’s okay to cut corners and “hardcode” things, just be prepared to answer questions about this in a follow up discussion.

 ### BONUS
-Dockerize your application
+Dockerize your application.

 ### Estimated Time: 3 hours